 The Climate Science Legal Defense Fund (CSLDF) works to protect the scientific endeavor by helping defend climate scientists against politically and ideologically motivated attacks.
 CSLDF is a non-profit organization under section 501(c)(3) of the Internal Revenue Code.

-This guide was made possible by the generous support of the Common Sense Fund, the Energy Foundation, the David and Lucile Packard Foundation, and CSLDF donors.
+This guide was made possible by the generous support of the Common Sense Fund, the Energy Foundation, the David and Lucile Packard Foundation, the Ronald W. Naito MD Foundation, and CSLDF donors.